A place-based high school semester program.

 What You Might Do

 - Interpret the history of the Inca Trail and Machu Picchu with a traditional healer and anthropologist.

 - Participate in community projects with indigenous Quichua families.

-- Navigate the swirly waters on the Jatun Yaku on a paddle raft.
+- Navigate the swirling waters of the Jatun Yaku River on a paddle raft.